Submission close 2 August 2019

 In the footsteps of Anne Anderson, many outstanding women continue to contribute and inspire other women to improve health knowledge for the good of their communities.
 Often these women are quiet achievers who might otherwise not be recognized.
 The goal of the Anne Anderson Award is to recognize and stimulate individuals contributing to the enhancement of women’s visibility and participation in the Cochrane leadership.
 The Award is given to a Cochrane member who has contributed meaningfully to the promotion of women as leaders and contributors to the organization.
 The establishment of the Award was approved in principle by the Cochrane Steering Group (CSG) in 2010, and was awarded for the first time in 2011.
 At its meeting in Split in March 2011, the CSG agreed to put 1000 GBP per year for three years from core funds towards the newly established Anne Anderson Award.
 Additional donations may be made via the 'Donate now!' button on the Cochrane website, earmarked 'The Cochrane Collaboration Anne Anderson Award'.

 Past or current active women members of Cochrane are eligible for the Award.
 Recipients will be selected based on emotional and cognitive intelligence, serving as an inspiration to others, evidence of cumulative accomplishment, originality and independence of thought, personal qualities, team building, leadership, and mentorship.
 The nominee’s contribution to or enhancement of women’s visibility within Cochrane, participation in Cochrane and other leadership, and other accomplishments within the context of Cochrane will also be considered in the selection process.

 Nominations may be made by anyone within Cochrane.
-A one-page letter of nomination should be submitted, summarizing the nominee’s involvement in Cochrane and how she meets the following criteria:
+Nominations should be submitted via this online form, summarizing the nominee’s involvement in Cochrane and how she meets the following criteria: